 Growing your own vegetables, and cooking your own basic foods from scratch is such a joy.
 But it does mean getting your hands dirty, stretching the lower back and turning the television off.
-None of that did any harm, especially the TV.
+None of that did any harm.
 Let's enjoy ourselves instead of watching others having fun.

 Phytochemical foods should be part of your medicine chest.
 It's been said before; those enjoying their own plentiful supply of fresh fruit and vegetables are getting enough of the anti oxidants that prevent cancer and have so many other health problems; just one example is growing leeks.

-These phytochemicals are the orange in butternut, the purple in blueberries, the green in spinach and so on.
+These phytochemicals are in the orange in butternut, the purple in blueberries, the green in spinach and so on.
 Enjoy coloured foods daily and you'll find yourself taking a heap less drugs.
 I take none; literally.
 Allicin is just one of these nutrients in your growing leeks.

-What about if you don't enjoy eating these foods; you just don't like the taste, or the consistency or the whatever.
+What about if you don't enjoy eating these foods?
+You just don't like the taste, or the consistency or whatever.
 Medicine never did taste good; swallow them quickly.

 Allicin benefits abound for those growing leeks.